Shabbat shalom everyone,

 The event that is generally understood to come first, is the return of the scattered exiles of Ephraim and Judah.
 We know that the exiles of Judah have returned, but the lost exiles of Ephraim (the descendants of the northern kingdom) have yet to return to the Land.
 When that happens – when Ephrathites return to the land of Israel, such a miracle will galvanise the rest of Israel to return to God’s Torah.
 After that, when we are ready, it is then that God will choose a descendant of David to rule as king, over a reunited Israel.

-These are the genuine messianic prophecies, which genuinely apply to a a future messiah:
+These are the genuine messianic prophecies, which genuinely apply to a future messiah:

 Jeremiah 23:5-6, 33:14-17, 30:7-10, Ezekiel 34:23-30, 37:24-28, and Isaiah 11:1-10

 As you can see from the above timeline, the appointment of a future king for Israel will only happen once the exiles of the northern kingdom have returned to Israel.
 God’s plan is for this to happen first – before a Davidic king, and well before the rebuilding of the holy Temple.
 So therefore, there is no point in asking God for a messiah to come, if the exiles of Ephraim are nowhere in sight.
-Yahveh, and Yahveh alone, will appoint a human king over Israel when God is ready.
+YHVH, and YHVH alone, will appoint a human king over Israel when God is ready, at a time of God’s own choosing – not at a time of our choosing, or at a time when humans have decided.
+Any future anointed king will be God’s choice, not ours.

 Summary

-The messiah is not a perfect being; he is not an eternal being; he is not our saviour.
-The Davidic covenant was meant to keep the descendants of David in line, so that they would remain faithful to God and God’s Covenant, and not go astray or become despots.
+The messiah was never meant to be a perfect being; he is not an eternal being; he is not our saviour.
+The Davidic covenant was meant to keep the descendants of David in check, so that they would remain faithful to God and God’s Covenant, and not go astray or become authoritarian despots.

-So I therefore say this to Talmidis: if your faith is built around hope for a coming messiah, then you will have lived a wasted life – even if you yourself can’t see it.
-Your life is better spent in building the Kingdom of Yahveh on earth – living God’s noble ways, furthering peace and good will among peoples and faiths.
+So I therefore say this to you who are interested in following the Way: if your faith is built around hope for a coming messiah (who is never going to come in your lifetime), then you are living on wasted spiritual time – even if you yourself can’t see it.
+What practical difference does believing in a coming messiah make to your daily life?
+What difference does it make to your spiritual life – does believing that Yeshua will come again somehow improve your life, or give you an edge over other people?
+Does it improve your chances of getting into heaven?
+Your life is better spent in building the Kingdom of YHVH on earth – living God’s noble ways, spreading them throughout human society, and furthering peace and good will among all peoples and faiths.

-A realistic view of God’s covenant with David and his descendants, will help you, as a Talmidi, to realign your spiritual priorities, and realise that you don’t have to waste your life waiting for a human saviour to come, at a time you will never know and never see; but that you can live your life to its fullest potential, knowing that your eternal Saviour is already with you, right now, ready to work with you to build God’s kingdom on earth.
+A truthful and realistic view of God’s covenant with David and his descendants, will help you, as a Talmidi, to realign your spiritual priorities, and realise that you don’t have to waste your life waiting for a human saviour to come, at a time you will never know, in an age you will never see; but that you can live your life to its fullest potential in the here and now, knowing that your eternal Saviour is already with you, right now, ready to work with you to build God’s kingdom on earth.